penx/govuk-frontend-react/README.md

 - [ ] Non CSS modules version
 - [ ] CSSinJS PoC
 - [ ] Compile all .module.scss to .module.css and include in npm package to prevent conflicts if using multiple versions
+- [ ] Review remaining TODO: and put in to GitHub issues

 Other TODO: